jessepav/lacygoill-wiki-backup/vim/autocmd.md

    > current buffer "%" may be different from the
    > buffer being created "<afile>".

-Find a MWE to illustrate the pitfall.
+Find a MRE to illustrate the pitfall.

 ## ?